 Our Effect Sizes and Results in the Classroom and at Home

-O’Connor, E.E., Cappella, E., McCormick, M.P & McClowry, S.G.
-(Revised and resubmitted 8/13).
+O’Connor, E.E., Cappella, E., McCormick, M.P & McClowry, S.G. (in press).
 An examination of the efficacy of INSIGHTS in enhancing the academic learning context.
 Journal of Educational Psychology.

-Two-level hierarchical linear models revealed children enrolled in INSIGHTS experienced significantly faster growth in math and reading achievement and sustained attention than children enrolled in the supplemental reading program.
+Two-level hierarchical linear models were used to examine both within and between child changes in achievement across kindergarten and first grades.
+Results revealed that children enrolled in INSIGHTS experienced significantly faster growth in math and reading achievement and sustained attention than children enrolled in the supplemental reading program.
 In addition, although children participating in INSIGHTS evidenced decreases in behavior problems over time, children enrolled in the supplemental reading program demonstrated increases.
-Final mediation models revealed that the effect of INSIGHTS on reading achievement was partially mediated through an increase in sustained attention and a reduction in behavior problems.
-In addition, the effects of INSIGHTS on math achievement were partially mediated through a reduction in behavior problems.
+Effects on math and reading were partially mediated through a reduction in behavior problems, and effects on reading were partially mediated through an improvement in sustained attention.

-Cappella, E., O’Connor, E. E., McCormick, M., Turbeville, A., Collins, A., & McClowry, S. G. (Need to revise and resubmit).
+Cappella, E., O’Connor, E. E., McCormick, M., Turbeville, A., Collins, A., & McClowry, S. G. (in press.).
 Classwide efficacy of INSIGHTS: Observed student behaviors and teacher practices in kindergarten and first grade.
 Elementary School Journal.

-Multi-level random effects regression models showed an INSIGHTS main effect on teacher emotional support from fall to spring.
+Kindergarten and first grade classrooms (n = 120) were observed in the fall prior to the intervention and in the spring following the intervention.
+Multi-level random effects regression models showed an INSIGHTS main effect on observed teacher practices of emotional support from fall to spring.
 This effect was magnified in first grade.
-First grade INSIGHTS classrooms also had higher teacher practices of classroom organization and lower student off-task behaviors over the school year compared to first grade attention control classrooms.
+First grade INSIGHTS classrooms also had higher teacher practices of classroom organization and lower classwide off-task behaviors over the school year compared to first grade attention control classrooms.
+Kindergarten INSIGHTS classrooms improved classwide student engagement from fall to spring compared to kindergarten attention control classrooms.

 O’Connor, E.E., Cappella, E., McCormick, M.P & McClowry, S.G. (in press.)
 Enhancing the academic development of shy children: A test of the efficacy of INSIGHTS.
-Submitted to School Psychology Review.
+School Psychology Review.

 Growth curve modeling showed that shy children in INSIGHTS evidenced more rapid growth in critical thinking and math than their shy peers in the attention control condition during kindergarten and the transition to first grade.
-In addition, the findings demonstrated that for shy children in the INSIGHTS condition there were indirect, positive effects of the treatment on math and critical thinking, occurring through behavioral engagement.
+The effects of INSIGHTS were partly indirect through enhanced classroom engagement.

 McClowry, S. G., Snow, D. L., Tamis-LeMonda, C. S. (2005).
 An evaluation of the effects of INSIGHTS on the behavior of inner city primary school children Journal of Primary Prevention, 26, 567-584.